THM-MoTE/mope-server/README.md

-#Mo|E - Modelica Integration for Editors
+# Mo|E - Modelica Integration for Editors
 ## Mo|E - Server
-This is the server-process for Mo|E. Mo|E brings IDE-features for Modelica into your favourite Editor.
+Mo|E brings IDE-features for Modelica into your favourite Editor.

+This is the server-process for Mo|E.